 Malawi Vice President Dr. Saulos Chilima killed in plane crash with wife, 8 others

-Johannesburg — The Vice President of Malawi, Dr. Saulos Chilima, and 9 other people including his wife, were killed when the plane they were travelling in crashed in the Chikangawa mountain range, the government said Tuesday.
+Johannesburg — Malawi's Vice President Dr. Saulos Chilima and 9 other people including his wife were killed when the plane they were travelling in crashed in the Chikangawa mountain range, the government said Tuesday.
 President Lazarus Chakwera declared Tuesday a national day of mourning.

-The announcement was made Tuesday morning in a statement by the Office of the President and Cabinet, which said, "unfortunately, all on board have perished in the crash," which happened Monday morning after the military aircraft took off from the country's capital Lilongwe.
+"Unfortunately, all on board have perished in the crash," the Office of the President and Cabinet said in a Tuesday morning statement.
+The confirmation came after more than a day-long search effort in a forested area in the mountains of northern Malawi.
+The military plane crashed Monday morning after it took off from the country's capital Lilongwe.

 Chilima, 51, had been seen in Malawi as a possible contender for next year's presidential election.